simonesilvestroni/m2m-website/_posts/2022-03-03-life-after-social-networks.md

 - I started reading again without interruptions.
 - I caught up with things I’d been leaving behind because I didn’t feel like I had the time or the required focus.
 - I learned to use Pro Tools, then after a few months [ditched it and learned REAPER](https://minutestomidnight.co.uk/blog/daw-from-logic-to-pro-tools-to-reaper-part-1/).
-- I studied Wwise and FMOD (videogame audio authoring).
+- I studied Wwise and FMOD (video game audio authoring).
 - I expanded my knowledge of new web dev technologies, migrating two websites from WordPress to Jekyll and from a traditional hosting to Netlify, saving money in the process.

 Above all, I stopped caring about whatever CEO billionaire do or say, while following savvy people who write about facts, productivity and tech whilst keeping a critical eye on all things related to the so-called “surveillance capitalism”.